openstack/charm-specs/specs/newton/approved/barbican.rst

 Proposed Change
 ===============

-Barbican will need to undergo MIR review for main inclusion; this process should include stripping of all debconf/dbconfig related code from the packaging.

 One new charm - Barbican;  Charm needs to take into account potential use of backed hardware security modules (HSM) - this might be nicely done using the cinder-backend approach as a subordinate charm to avoid polluting the main